lktslionel/proposals/softwares-development/ups/README.md

 ## Introduction

 Building software today is easier that before.
 Nowadays, we got IDEs, Frameworks, and Tools which speed up our work or make us more productive.
-A the early stage of your development process, we are provided with tools :
+At the early stage of your development process, we have at our disposal tools :

 * To scaffold our project folder
-* To setup our porject for development
+* To setup our development environment
-* To add third-party libraries to our project
+* To add third-party libraries and dependencies to our project
 * And more.

-As a result, those frameworks and tools tend to shift our focus far from the business problem we're solving.
-In fact, we put too much emphasis on how to use thoses frameworks and tools, but less on how we should architect our applications for the business problems we are facing.
+As a result, those frameworks and tools tend to shift our focus far from the business problem we're trying to solve.
+In fact, we put too much emphasis on how to use thoses frameworks and tools, and less on how we should architect our applications.
+The aim of our business logic is being hidden by either frameworks or/and tools.
 As Uncle Bob([@unclebobmartin](https://twitter.com/unclebobmartin)) quoted in [his talk about clean architecture](https://youtu.be/o_TH-Y78tt4?t=10m42s) :

   > Why does the higher level directory structure of this application tell me the framework I am using; Why doesn't it tell me what the application does ? <br>- Robert C. Martins (Uncle Bob)

-It means for me that we should not let the framework encapsulate what our application is doing but instead, make our application encapsulate the framework it is using.
-More precisely, the higher level directory structure of your application must either tell what your application does or nothing (being completely neutral).
+For me, this means that we should not let those frameworks hide our buisness logic, but instead, make our application drives to way we use those frameworks.
+More precisely, the higher level directory structure of your application must either tell what your application does or nothing; the directory structure of your application must be frameworks neutral.
 But what does ***neutral*** means ?
 By neutral I mean that at first glance of an application structure you shouldn't be able to guess want framework the application is using.

 I think doing this is a step forward towards the ultime goal of building a directory structure that make us get what the application do.
 Throughout this document, I will tell you how I acheive neutrality by building a **unique** high level directory structure.